 Choose Your Editing Experience

-When building a new WordPress website, you have a number of decisions to make.
+When building a new WordPress website, you have several decisions to make.
 You’ll have to choose a theme and which plugins you want to use.
 And now, you even have the option of which editing experience is the best fit for your project.